m8rge/yii-sentry-log/README.md

 ```

 - With RSentryComponent thanks to @BoontjieSA, just worked for ```warning``` level and unfortunately its not running on a public server at the moment.
+- With both `error, warning` should use `exceptTitle` to avoid doubled Exceptions reports

 ```php
     'preload'=> array('log', 'RSentryException'),